-The open source statistical programming language R version 3.0.1[12] was used to fit all models.
-The gbm package[13] and additional functions provided by Elith et al.[8] in the dismo package were used for boosted regression trees.
+There are several available boosting algorithms for decision trees.
+In this analysis, we used the open source statistical programming language R version 3.0.1[12], and the gbm package[13] with additional functions provided by Elith et al.[8] in the dismo package to fit all boosted regression trees.

 2.5 Fitting the Model